-The One in Four Film Festival is a week-long free event featuring films which explore the effects of mental ill health upon individuals, communities and families.
+The One in Four Film Festival an event featuring films which explore the effects of mental ill health upon individuals, communities and families.
 The aim of the Festival is to raise awareness of and stamp out the stigma associated with mental ill health as well as celebrate difference to inspire positive change.
 The Festival is sponsored by the Faculty of Health and Wellbeing.

-Now in its 12th year, the UCLan One in Four Film Festival is the only service user and carer-led film festival in the UK.
-It will run from 8th to 12th October, with the 10th October marking World Mental Health Day, and aims to bring mental health issues to a much wider audience.
+Now in its 14th year, the UCLan One in Four Film Festival is the only service user and carer-led film festival in the UK.
+It will run from 3rd to 5th March 2020, with the 5th March marking University Mental Health Day, and aims to bring mental health issues to a much wider audience.

 It is organised by UCLan’s Comensus group with help from local community support groups, and will show a range of entertaining but informative feature films that highlight a wide range of mental health issues.

-A different film will be screened daily at the University’s Mitchell and Kenyon Cinema, with a matinee on the Wednesday afternoon, and each film will be followed by an audience discussion.
-Two screenings will also be shown on the Burnley campus the following week.
+A different film will be screened each day of the festival at the University’s Mitchell and Kenyon Cinema, with a matinee on the Wednesday afternoon, and each film will be followed by an audience discussion.

 Mitchell and Kenyon Cinema

 Young Reginald Dwight changes his name to Elton John and collaborates with singer-songwriter Bernie Taupin to become one of the most iconic figures in pop history.
 Set to his most beloved songs, it's the epic musical story of Elton John, his breakthrough years in the 1970s and his fantastical transformation from shy piano prodigy to international superstar.